spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ##### Player disconnect gym
 * Demonstrates that:
   * Players are cleaned up correctly when they disconnect.
-* NOTE: This gym can only be run manually or automatically.
+* NOTE: This gym can be run both as an automated test and a manual one.
+To run it automatically, use [these steps](#how-to-run-the-automated-test-gyms).
 * Pre-test steps:
   * In the Unreal Editor's Content Browser, locate `Content/Maps/PlayerDisconnectGym1` and double click to open it.
 * How to test for a client disconnecting by returning to its main menu: